ruokas/Stroke-team-app/README.md

 ### Configuring the API base URL

-By default the frontend sends requests to `/api`.
+By default the frontend sends requests to `api`.
 This base URL is used for both patient synchronization and analytics event uploads.
 When deploying the app in an environment where the API lives elsewhere, set the base URL either by defining `window.API_BASE` before loading the scripts or via the `API_BASE`